<img alt="" src="https://secure.mean8sigh.com/214587.png" style="display:none;">

 Cons:

-• May be too complex for businesses with simple needs
+• May be over-engineered for businesses with simple needs

 With more than 32,000 customers in 217 countries, NetSuite is another popular choice when it comes to ERP.
 It offers financial, order, inventory, warehouse, and supply chain management as part of its ERP service.